 It is well understood that all these very innovative R&D and innovation pathways that will be explored as part of the IPCEI on Hydrogen may not be performing as anticipated.
 The technologies developed by McPhy are characterized by a very high level of complexity and there is a high risk that the work undertaken in the project will not achieve all the expected results, or not in the anticipated planning.
 For each technical objective, there are indeed several paths that can be explored in parallel (e.g. alkaline vs. PEM), and the paths chosen within the project may not produce the expected performances.

-Furthermore, there is a risk of non-compatibility of the solutions developed in IPCEI on Hydrogen in FID and large-scale industrialization or with the equipment available on the market, for example .
+Furthermore, there is a risk of non-compatibility of the solutions developed in IPCEI on Hydrogen in FID and large-scale industrialization or with the equipment available on the market, for example [please provide an example of difficulties that McPhy may face in the FID stage].
 High-performance technology may be difficult to exploit in order to produce operational finished products.

 Economic risk